clibs/website/README.md

 ## Deployment

 Netlify deploys all commits that land in the `master` branch by running the `scripts/netlifyBuild.sh` program.
-This will perform a "regular" build (`parcel build`) and optionally "pre-render" all pages as static HTML.
+This will perform a "regular" build and optionally "pre-render" all pages as static HTML.

 ## License